Transportation in Canada: Rapid transit systems

-There is also an airport circulator, the Link Train, at Toronto Pearson International Airport.
+There is also an airport circulator, the Terminal Link, at Toronto Pearson International Airport.
 It operates 24 hours a day, 7 days a week and is wheelchair-accessible.
 It is free of cost.

 Light rail systems

 There are light rail systems in four cities – the Calgary CTrain, the Edmonton LRT, the Ottawa O-Train, and Waterloo Region's Ion – while Toronto has an extensive streetcar system.